lyricat/obsidian-quail/README.md

 ## Features

-Use `Ctrl/Cmd + P` to open the command palette and search for `Quail` to see all available commands.
+Use `Ctrl/Cmd + P` to open the command palette and search for `Quaily` to see all available commands.

+- Multiple languages support
+- Multiple channels support
 - Publish/unpublish posts to https://quaily.com
 - Deliver published posts to subscribers
 - Generate summary and tags by AI
+- Preview on mobile devices or desktop browsers

 ## Installation